 Pack in a glass jar and serve with a mayonnaise dressing carried in a glass jar or open-mouthed bottle.
 If both are wrapped in a napkin wet in very cold water and then wrapped in plenty of paper they will keep cool and fresh.
 Eat with cold meat.

-For this picnic salad recipe, peel and cut boiled new potatoes in thin, small slices, add 1 hard-boiled egg, cut in small slices, for each two medium-sized potatoes.
+For this old fashioned picnic salad recipe, peel and cut boiled new potatoes in thin, small slices, add 1 hard-boiled egg, cut in small slices, for each two medium-sized potatoes.
 Put them in a deep bowl and add the following dressing: